Meownard/Llama-ChatBot/README.md

 ├── package.json     # Root for concurrent scripts
 └── README.md
 🧠 LLM Integration (Ollama)
 The chatbot interacts with the local Ollama server.
-Ensure the model is pulled and the daemon is running before launching the app.
+Ensure the model is pulled and the daemon is running before launching the app:

 bash
 Copy